alvar0liveira/Journaling/README.md

 # Journaling

 A dead single Java APP to keep a journal.
 Its written using Java Swing and [Sqlite-jdbc-crypt](https://github.com/Willena/sqlite-jdbc-crypt).
 Uses SQLChipher version 4 to encrypt the database.
-Requires at least Java SDK 16.
+Requires at least Java SDK 1.8 or Java JRE 1.8.
 You can download the jar file in the [Releases page](https://github.com/alvar0liveira/Journaling/releases).

 ## Screenshots